 Dorothea Lange.
 1936.
 Migrant Mother of Seven.
 Nipomo.

 Dorothea was commissioned by the Farm Security Administration to document the impact of federal programs in improving rural conditions.
 It was a picture that literally changed history.
-That day, Dorothea took only six images, using her Graflex series D 4×5 camera.
-Note, only six images … how many would most of us take today?
-Also, at that time, she did not really take critical, documentary notes about her subjects.
+That day, Dorothea took only seven images (originally thought to be only six – see below), using her Graflex series D 4×5 camera.
+Note, only seven images … how many would most of us take today?
+Also, at that time, she did not really take critical, documentary notes about her subjects, even forgetting how many photographs she took.

 Lange later said: